 Broward College's (BC) Severe Weather Plan for Natural Causes provides basic guidelines for use by the College in planning and responding for emergencies due to weather or other forms of natural causes.
-It is intended to be a management supported, cost-effective, and documented plan that provides college-wide capability for organized preparation and timely recovery from a major unforeseen disruption caused by a hurricane, tornado or other severe weather incident.
+It is intended to be a management supported, cost-effective, and documented plan that provides college-wide capability for organized preparation and timely recovery from a major unforeseen disruption caused by a hurricane, tornado, or other severe weather incident.

-In preparation for the Atlantic storm and hurricane season (June 1 - November 30) the College's Severe Weather Plan will be reviewed each spring with any revisions made no later than May 1st of each year.
-All changes or revisions must be forwarded to the Director of Emergency Management by mid-April, who will maintain custodial overview and management of the plan.
+In preparation for the Atlantic storm and hurricane season (June 1 - November 30) the College's Severe Weather Plan will be reviewed each spring with any revisions to be made annually or as needed.
+All changes or revisions must be forwarded to the District Director of Emergency Management by mid-April, who will maintain custodial overview and management of the plan.